juhp/hkgr/README.md

 ### tagdist

-If all is good, time for a candidate release:
+Now you want to dist tarball, which is done from a git tag:
 ```
 $ hkgr tagdist
 ```